ohgaction/service_charge_scanner/README.md

 ## Installation (macOS)

-Open Terminal
+Open Terminal.
 You can do this by clicking on the magnifying glass in the top right hand corner of the screen.

 Type: